keskival/universal-embodiment/README.md

     </tr>
 </table>

-Note that everything starts from an observation token group, which is in reality a variable length number of tokens, for example text tokens or image patch tokens, appropriately position encoded.
+Note that everything starts from an observation token group, which is in reality a variable number of tokens, for example text tokens or image patch tokens, appropriately position encoded.
 Token groups are appropriately encoded, and start by a special token which designates the end of the previous token group.